 Many CDN providers have this enabled as a default, which can reduce file sizes by up to 70% of their original size.

 Implementing a CDN will also decrease the amount of data the origin server must provide.
 This is a key benefit due to the nature of web traffic, for if traffic exceeds the agreed levels stated on your hosting plan, costs will be incurred.

 It can be argued that any money saved from additional bandwidth costs is now just filtered into the CDN, this investment will give a greater level of control over what is being spent and how.

-Once implemented, the CDN will effectively improve load speeds, security, and reliability.
+Once implemented, the advantages of CDN use include effectively improving load speeds, security, and reliability.
 All of which have an impact on SEO.
-So, by employing a CDN alongside good SEO practices your performance in Search could improve.
-In general, users should see an improved experience when interacting with your site, which can only be a good thing.
+So, by employing a CDN alongside good SEO practices, your performance in Search could improve.
+Users should generally see an improved experience when interacting with your site, which can only be good.